 What Treatment Is Available for Personality Disorders?

 Anyone suffering from a personality disorder can benefit from treatment.
 Though it may be difficult for loved ones to convince them to take action, treatment may improve the life of that person as well as their family.
-At the Florida House Experience, we offer a comprehensive program to treat a patient’s unique needs.
+At FHE Health, we offer a comprehensive program to treat a patient’s unique needs.
 The classification of the disorder, along with its severity, plays a role in determining proper treatment.

 A mental health professional learns as much as they can about the condition and any foundation for it, such as a traumatic event that may have occurred.
 Then, during therapy sessions, the focus is on the feelings, thoughts, and moods you have.
 Behaviors are discussed, including why they happen.
 From here, the goal is to provide methods to manage the disorder and the stresses it causes in day-to-day life.